 Olivas had become increasingly interested in the issue of drug trafficking in Estelí after a clandestine runway was discovered on a farm near the Nicaraguan capital, Managua, in July 2005.
 He resolved to unearth the names of those residents of Estelí involved in the trafficking and began following the trail of Gutiérrez's brother-in-law, Freddy Luis Arango Cruz.
-He was the son of María Francisca Cruz Herrera, who would be arrested seven years later and sentenced to 15 years in prison for her role in drug trafficking as a liaison for the Sinaloa Cartel.
+He was the son of María Francisca Cruz Herrera, who would be arrested seven years later and sentenced to 15 years in prison for

-Shortly after the articles had been published, Olivas received a series of phone calls from a woman who demanded that he retract the information and stop his investigations, or else he would be murdered.
+Shortly after the articles had been published, Olivas received a series of phone calls In the early hours of the morning on 14 August 2005, from a woman who demanded that he retract the information and stop his investigations, or else he would be murdered.